Soo-Mash/focustime/README.md

 Snack is Open Source.
 You can find the code on the [GitHub repo](https://github.com/expo/snack-web).

+# TEST #1 Testing if commit comes from correct git account (SooMash, and not simon-at-the-delta)
-# Testing if commit comes from correct git account (SooMash, and not simon-at-the-delta)
+# TEST #2 Testing if commit comes from correct git account (SooMash, and not simon-at-the-delta)